Health Information and Tools > Patient Care Handouts > Kaposi Sarcoma: Care Instructions

 Main Content

-Kaposi Sarcoma and AIDS: Care Instructions
+Kaposi Sarcoma: Care Instructions

 Overview

-Kaposi sarcoma (KS) is a cancer that affects the skin, nose, throat, and the lining of the mouth.
+Kaposi sarcoma is a cancer that affects the skin, nose, throat, and the lining of the mouth.
 It may also affect other body tissues, including lymph nodes, lungs, and gastrointestinal tract.
 It often appears as purple spots or bumps on the skin.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.